sclorg/rhscl-container-ci/README.md

 3. Create a new entry with `https://api.github.com` as GitHub Server API URL, and picking the previously created `user`:`password` credentials
 4. Click Create API Token and let the Jenkins to create Github token
 5. This token is later available in *Jenkins -> Credentials -> System -> api.github.com*
+6. Pick this token in the Job GitHub API credentials

 B) For Gist upload and generated branch update, create another token manually with `gist` and `repo:status` permissions:
 1. Generate a token on github.com (*Settings -> Developer settings -> Personal access tokens*)